gabelepoudre/406-mystery-deckbuilder/docs/practices.md

 ## Git

+TODO: How to use git for those unfamiliar

 ### Workflow
 We will be using a VCS workflow called "Trunk-based" development.
 Specifically- we will have a "low-trust" TBD workflow where pushing changes directly to main is heavily discouraged, and we instead use low-depth branches and pull-requests for any major change.
 For those of you with experience with GitFlow (feature branches), be aware that this is not the same.
 Where GitFlow creates deep branch patterns such as main->dev->feature_XxXx->..., the focus of Trunk-based is